slatedocs/slate/source/includes/getting-started.md

 Now let's get the [OptimizedRoute](#optimizedroute).
 You will need to register a [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) to get the latest route changes.
 Once registered, an `OptimizedRoute` will be immediately given to you via the `onRouteChanged()` callback.
 After registration, the Foxtrot SDK will use the `RouteStateListener` to inform your application of any further changes to the route.
 Here is a sample `Activity` that uses the `RouteStateListener`.

 <aside class="notice">
 Foxtrot will optimize the current route whenever driving conditions change, so it's important that you update your UI when onRouteChanged is called.
-Your application should ensure that the driver is aware of the route changes by playing a sound, displaying a banner, or sending a notification to alert the driver.
+In some cases, your application should ensure that the driver is aware of the route changes by playing a sound, displaying a banner, or sending a notification to alert the driver.
 </aside>

-Since Foxtrot will be optimizing the route frequently, it may not be appropriate to notify the driver for every single route change.
-You should use the provided `RouteChangeInfo` to help determine whether or not to alert the driver.
-For example, you should notify the driver if their route changes or if the waypoint order changes, but may not want to notify them if just the ETAs have changed.

 ```java
 public class SampleRouteActivity extends Activity {